scs-edpo/lab04-flowing-retail/docs/submissions/A1_E1_Gr4_KafkaStart.md

 ### Conclusion
 - The consumer can read records from the beginning of the topic, which can lead to duplicate processing of records if not handled properly.
+//TODO elaborate on this, why is that a problem? explicitly mention that due to offset earliest it will reread all records from the beginning of the topic.
 ## E04-02: Read from 200

 ### Parameters and Process